gitkraken/gitkraken-client-docs/gitkraken-client/faq.md

 ***

-### How can I see what commands GitKraken Client makes to the CLI?
-Unlike other Git GUI clients, GitKraken Client is not a front-end GUI for your command line.
-It works directly with your repositories with no dependencies, which means a separate Git installation isn&rsquo;t required.

-***

 ### How can I use multiple GitHub / GitLab / Bitbucket / Azure DevOps accounts with GitKraken?
 By default, GitKraken Client connects to one integration at a time.
-However, with <a href='https://gitkraken.com/features'>GitKraken Pro</a>&lsquo;s multiple profile support, you can easily switch between profiles that each have their own associated GitHub and BitBucket accounts.<br><br>
+However, a <a href='https://gitkraken.com/features'>paid GitKraken license</a>&lsquo; provides multiple profile support, allowing you to easily switch between profiles that each have their own associated integrations.<br><br>
-If you have PRO, [set up profiles](/start-here/profiles) to configure a GitHub, GitLab, Bitbucket, or Azure DevOps account for each profile.
+If you have a GitKraken Pro, Teams, or Enterprise license, [set up profiles](/start-here/profiles) to configure a GitHub, GitLab, Bitbucket, or Azure DevOps account for each profile.

 ***